-It can be difficult to distinguish between abusive behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse, such as low level bullying or cyber bullying (where the school's Anti-Bullying Policy should be followed) or age appropriate sexual experimentation with the norms of sexual development.
+It can be difficult to distinguish between abusive behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse.

 Factors which may indicate that behaviour is abusive include:

 - a) where it is repeated over time and/or where the perpetrator (s) intended to cause serious harm: - b) where there is an element of coercion or pre-planning; and - c) where there is an imbalance of power, for example, as a result of age, size, social status or wealth.